 So, thanks to our ever-evolving technology, it’s actually pretty darn easy to spit out an eLearning course.
 However, just because someone can do it, doesn’t mean they should.
 These courses that are slapped together aren’t taken very seriously as they’re being developed and it shows.
 The course might have a title like “Advanced SEO Strategies, ” but it ends up barely covering the basics.

-How to Avoid It: To make sure your course is useful, get to know your audience first and what their goals and expectations are.
+How to Avoid It: To make sure your course is valuable and impactful, get to know your audience first and what their goals and expectations are.
 What do they need to learn?
 What are they interested in?
 What is their experience level?

 Answering these questions will help you know exactly what you should be teaching and how.
 If you don’t take this time before the course is designed, you’ll end up wasting even more of your own time and your audience’s.